yahoojapan/k2hr3/usage_app_role.md

 The **Yaml** contents is displayed as a template to register this **Sidecar**.
 You can modify this yaml template according to the environment and start **Sidecar**.
 _This usage is described below._

+In addition to the above, if a Custom Registration Code(CRC) has been set in configuration, all Custom Registration Code(CRC) will be displayed as well.

 ### How to use USER DATA SCRIPT for OpenStack
 This section describes how to automatically register an OpenStack Virtual Machine(VM) as a ROLE member.